nativefairie/Parking-App/README.md

 If unfortunatelly you scratched someone's car you can view informations such as email of that person to contact him/her.

+You can view in which day of the week the parking lot is the busiest.

 Parking spot's color map
 ------------------------